kanueven/Hostels-Locator/README.md

 ```

-3. Wait fo the process to complete then navigate to the homepage on the browser:
+3. Wait for the process to complete then navigate to the homepage on the browser:

 ## Contributing